TOAST-DOCS/Storage-Object-Storage/en/console-guide.md

 ## Storage > Object Storage > Console Guide

-### Create Containers

-To upload objects to object storage, at least one container is required.

-* **Container Access Policy**
-    * Private: Only allowed users can access objects within container.
-    * Public: Anyone can access objects within container via public URL.
-* **Storage Class**
-    * Standard: Default

-> [Note]
-> Container name is limited to 255 in English, or 85 in Korean.

 ## Container
 ### Container Generation
 Creates containers.
 Uploading objects in an object storage requires one or more containers.

 <table class="it" style="padding-top: 15px; padding-bottom: 10px;">